 SEO should be full of meaning but shapeless, just like water!

-When you pour water in a cup, it becomes the cup.
+When you pour water into a cup, it becomes the cup.
 When you pour water in a bottle, it becomes the bottle.
-When you pour water in a teapot, it becomes the teapot.
+When you pour water into a teapot, it becomes the teapot.
 The water properties itself are unchanged but the shapes it takes in order to fit several recipients are always different.

 So, what do you think?
 Is unoptimized SEO the way to go from now on?Photo credits: 1 2 3 4